Should I take a DNA ancestry test?

 if you look at the ethnic ancestry part of it, you're probably not going to get a big lightning bolt answer.

-But if you're pretty sure you're of, you northern or eastern European ancestry, it's like, well, you're probably just mostly going to find like, that's what you are.
+But if you're pretty sure you're of, you know, northern or eastern European ancestry, it's like, well, you're probably just mostly going to find like, that's what you are.

 And whether you're 20% Italian versus 40% Italian, it's like, how much is that going to end up like changing your whole like perception of yourself?

-And I know on that platform in particular, that if you wanted to look for relatives that share a DNA, you would have to opt into that.
+I've had the most experience with 23andMe.
+And I know on that platform in particular, that if you wanted to look for relatives that share your DNA, you would have to opt into that.

 I presume that is mostly the case on other platforms as well, but I would always be very careful if that's a concern of yours at all before agreeing to use one of those services to make sure you understand that depending on the service, you may automatically be opting in to share.